oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/create-tool/create-tool.md

 ### Step 1: Create New Tool from Tools Card

 1. On the AI Agents page, in the **Tools** section, click **Add** or **+**
-2. A tool selection or Create tool diaglog appears
+2. A tool selection or Create tool dialog appears
 3. Select **Match Clinical Guideline** integration from the list of available integrations

 ### Step 2: Enter Tool Information